leahelha/IN4110/assignment3/profile-report.md

 > Do any profiler+implementations produce seem to not work at all?
 If so, which?

-Neither profilers seemed to be perfect. cProfiler was a bit messy, and gave a lot of empty values which I think is an indication that it didn't completly work.
 Both profilers seemed to struggle with the numba and the cython implementation, particulary line_profiler which got an AttributeError for the cython_color2gray filter.
-Line_profiler never got to the sepia filters as it recieved an error message for the first cython filter.
-It appears to be looking for a .pyx file, which doesn't exist, and I don't know how to solve this.
+Line_profiler never got to the sepia filters as it recieved an error message for the first cython filter, it failed at numba and cython.

 ## profile output